The Last Man on Earth (1964) is a post-apocalyptic masterpiece starring Vincent Price. The movie is based on the novel “I Am Legend”

 When he gets back with his new car he sees a dog.
 He is happy to see something else alive.
 But the dog runs alway and Morgan can’t catch him.
 He runs by one of the world’s fair spaceships from Men in Black and sees some bodies that have been killed with iron stakes.
 He now knows others are alive but doesn’t know why he hasn’t seen them.
 The dog shows back up but it’s wounded.
 After being happy that the dog is there Morgan checks its blood and dog has the virus.
 In the morning Morgan buries the staked dog.
 When he finishes he looks up and sees a girl dressed like a hipster.
 He chases her and then she follows Morgan back to the house.

 The girl introduces herself as Ruth Collins (Franca Bettoia).
 He stuffs garlic in her face and she reacts badly.
-She says it’s a week stomach.
+She says it’s a weak stomach.
 He wants to give her a blood test but she refuses.
 Good old Ben and his gang show up and start hitting the house with sticks.

 He says he may be immunity because he was bitten by a vampire bat in Panama.